 Whenever we experience relationship issues—like feeling as though our partner isn’t prioritizing our relationship—it points to a relationship need or requirement that we have that’s not being met.

 Needs are the things that need to happen in our relationship in order for us to feel loved and in order for the relationship to work for us.

-Requirements are our non-negotiables—what we absolutely require in a relationship (or the relationship will not work).
+relationship requirements are our non-negotiables—what we absolutely require in a relationship (or the relationship will not work).

 Here are some approaches you can take:

 Understand What’s Going On

 You Have Needs

 When you feel like you’re second to his ex and his kids, there is a need or requirement that you have that is not getting met.

 So I would encourage you to take a look at what is going on in your relationship when you feel like you’re being treated second.